BernardoGiordano/Checkpoint/scripts/README.md

   Commit right after writing.
 - `sav_list` returns full archive-absolute paths; folders carry a trailing `/`.
   Free it with `delete_directory` (not `free`).
+- `sav_mkdir` creates **one** level (it is not `mkdir -p` like `sd_mkdirs`), and `sav_rmdir` removes an empty folder only: a recursive delete is your own loop, so an abort in the middle leaves a half-emptied tree you can see rather than a folder that vanished whole. `sav_rename` moves a file or a folder inside one archive; between two archives it is a copy plus a delete you do yourself.
+All three need a `sav_commit` afterwards, exactly like `sav_write`.
+- There is no `stat`: the only way to a file's size inside an archive is to `sav_read` it, which is why `browser.c` totals bytes on the SD card and counts entries in an archive.
 - `sav_close` is lenient — closing a closed or bogus handle is a no-op, so cleanup paths can close unconditionally.
 Every handle is force-closed after the run.
 - Unsupported by design (`sav_open` → `-1`): GBA Virtual Console, DSiWare and SPI